jakmos138/WarehouseProjectSE/WIP_APIDocs/docs/api.md

  - `403 Forbidden` **POST, PUT, DELETE** - User is logged in, but does not have sufficient permissions to perform the operation.
 Required permissions are specified on each endpoint;
  - `404 Not Found` - URL is unrecognized;
  - `404 Not Found` **GET, PUT, DELETE** - For endpoints with URL parameters, requested resource does not exist;
  - `409 Conflict` **POST, PUT** - Adding or updating a resource would cause an invalid state of that resource.
-Typically caused by attempts to point a foreign key field (which typically ends with `_id`) to a nonexistent resource;
+Typically caused by a unique constraint violation or an attempt to point a foreign key field (which typically ends with `_id`) to a nonexistent resource;
  - `500 Internal Server Error` - Unexpected error during request processing. *Let's hope there won't be many of those.*
 Exceptions from this rule are specified per endpoint.